NJ Workers’ Compensation Lawyer

 The process for applying for Workers’ Comp benefits is complicated and involves a number of steps.
 The first thing you need to do after sustaining a work-related injury is notify your employer, who will then contact their insurance carrier and file a report of injury with the New Jersey Division of Workers’ Compensation.
 In the event that your employer fails to follow through on its legal obligation to investigate your claim and file an injury report, you may request a hearing in front of a Judge of Compensation or you may file a Workers’ Comp claim directly with the Division of Workers’ Compensation.
 If you lose your claim, or if you are not completely satisfied with the amount of benefits you receive, you may be able to file an appeal.

-Common Issues Faced in a Workers’ Compensation Case in Union County, NJ
+Common Issues Faced in a Workers’ Compensation Case in Union County, Middlesex County, and Elsewhere in NJ

 Workers’ Compensation benefits include medical benefits to cover medical treatment and hospital services, temporary partial disability benefits if you have to miss time from work, temporary total disability benefits if you miss an extended period of time from work, permanent partial disability benefits if you are left with permanent injuries, permanent total disability benefits if you suffer a catastrophic injury and cannot return to the workplace at all, and death benefits if your loved one tragically died on the job.
 Securing any of these benefits, however, is often difficult because the Workers’ Compensation process is complicated and claimants can run into myriad complications.